 An email invitation is an integral part of event marketing.
-Despite the presence of social media platforms and event listing sites to create and promote events, sending personalized emails to your potential audience and requesting their RSVPs or registrations is still one of the best ways to increase your event’s registration.
+Despite the presence of social media platforms and event listing sites to create and promote events, sending personalized emails to your potential audience and requesting their RSVPs or registrations is still one of the best ways to increase your event’s registration and selling your event tickets online.

 In order to make your email marketing campaigns more effective, you need to pay attention to two key metrics – the open rate and click-through rate.
 On an average, event invitation mailers tend to have: